RWS/studio-api-docs/apiconcepts/releasenotes/overview.md

 [API Changes for <Var:ProductNameWithEdition> SR2](tradosstudio2022sr2.md)

-A list of API changes released together with the SR2 version of <Var:ProductNameWithEdition>
+A list of API changes released together with the SR2 version of <Var:ProductNameWithEdition>.